Venda divining dice

 based on Stayt (1931)

-Click the die icons to throw the die again
+Click the dice to throw again

 The four pieces represent (from left to right): Vhami (old man), Tshilume (young man), Twalima (old woman), Lumwe (young woman).